-The size field is used only when the data field is used as an offset into memory.
-In this case, the size field specifies the bit size (minus 1) of the memory operand (the 13-bit field specifies a size in the range of [1, 8192] bits).
+The size field is used only when the register data field is used as a pointer into the memory buffer.
+In this case, the size field specifies the bit size (minus 1) of the memory buffer operand.
+Note that this allows for memory buffer operands in the range of [1, 4096] bits.

-The CPU software decides what instructions use what registers.
+The software programmer decides what instructions use what registers.
 There is no compiler with specific conventions for register usage or to perform register allocation.
-To ensure some consistency and interoperability of the functions in a software library, the software programmer should introduce its own conventions.
-Some examples of conventions are:
+To ensure some consistency and interoperability of the functions in a SW library, the SW programmer should introduce its own conventions.
+Some conventions are as follows: